 Fortunately, a Mac app like Stellar Data Recovery for Mac may assist you to get back that lost information — as long as you take proper precautions and act quickly.
 The software isn’t perfect.
 I found a few bugs during my test; the scanning process tends to be long if your Mac has a large volume.
 But, the software does live up to what it aims to do — bringing back the data you deleted or lost from the dead.
 The program is safe, easy to use, and offers a free feature-limited demo.
 I’d be happy to put the app into my rescue list, just in case.

-The last thing I want to remind you is the importance of data backup.
+The last thing I want to remind you about is the importance of data backup.
 It may sound old-school, and you probably hear it all the time.
 But it’s still the most effective and efficient way to prevent data loss disasters.
 Think about that feeling: “Oh no, I deleted something by mistake!
 Oh yes, I have a copy saved on my external hard drive…” So, you get my point.
 Backup is always king.